CHINA SITUATION UPDATE

 - RWANDAIR: Suspended flights to mainland China.

-- SINGAPORE AIRLINES & SILKAIR: Reducing their frequency of service to mainland China in February due to the entry restrictions issued by the local authorities.
+- SINGAPORE AIRLINES & SILKAIR: Reducing their frequency of service to mainland China.

 - TURKISH AIRLINES: Suspended flights to mainland China.

-- UNITED AIRLINES: Suspending flights to mainland China.
+- UNITED AIRLINES: Suspended flights to mainland China.

 - VIRGIN ATLANTIC: Suspended flights to mainland China.